O. J. Simpson: Claims of Simpson having CTE

+Bennet Omalu, the doctor who discovered chronic traumatic encephalopathy (CTE), a disease that causes progressive neurodegeneration in the human brain, said in 2016 that he would "bet [his] medical license" that Simpson had the disease.
+CTE, which can be diagnosed only postmortem, is caused by repeated incidents of blunt trauma, such as concussions, that result in head injuries.
+Thus, it is occasionally found in players of American football, whose heads frequently collide during maneuvers such as tackles.
+Patients with advanced CTE are more likely to engage in impulsive, violent behavior than others.
+Omalu noted that Simpson had received thousands of blunt force impacts to his head during his career, and Omalu said this was the reason he thought Simpson had CTE—not Simpson's alleged violent impulses behind murdering Brown and Goldman, which Omalu said could not be caused by CTE alone.
+As of 2025, research suggests that there may be a link between the CTE afflictions of homicidally violent football players (such as Aaron Hernandez, Philip Adams, and Shane Tamura) and their violent behavior.

+Following Simpson's convictions for robbery in 2008, his lawyer told the convicting court that Simpson had suffered concussions that made brain damage responsible for Simpson's actions, rather than Simpson himself—theoretically proving that the convictions were unjust.
+In 2018, Simpson said he suspected he had CTE, saying: "I do recognize that it probably affects you in short-term memory more than long-term.
+I know with me, I have days I can't find words.
+I literally cannot find words or the name of somebody I know.
+That gets a little scary."

+After Simpson's death, his family gave a "hard no" response to scientists who had requested to study his brain.

 Illness and death

 In May 2023, Simpson reported that he had been diagnosed with cancer and expressed confidence that he would beat it.
-He also said he started chemotherapy.
+He also said he had started chemotherapy.
 In February 2024, it was reported that Simpson was undergoing treatment for prostate cancer.
 A week and a half before his death, Simpson cancelled a scheduled memorabilia signing because he was not feeling well.
 In his last Twitter video on February 11, he said that while he was "dealing with some issues", he was in good health.
 In the final days before his death, all of Simpson's children visited him.
 He died of the disease on April 10, 2024, at the age of 76.
 At the time, Simpson had been living in Las Vegas, next to the Rhodes Ranch Golf Club.
 Simpson shared a home with his oldest daughter Arnelle while his youngest son Justin lived up the street from him.